 - When plaintiff is trying to collect non-economic damages from defendants in a negligence lawsuit

 Intentional torts occur when defendant has engaged in intentional behavior such as battery, or assault.
 California allows the plaintiff to recover non-economic damages in cases that involve intentional torts.
 But, in cases that involve negligence, the plaintiff will not be able to collect non-economic damages.
-For more information on what types of cases are considered negligence, and how to prove negligence, please visit our page here.
+For more information on what types of cases are considered negligence, and how to prove negligence, please contact one of our attorneys.

 Nevada Joint and Several Liability